 The famed Bangsar Village, as well as the Bangsar Shopping Centre, are located here.
 Both are very popular with expats and locals alike, making shopping an easy task.
 Bangsar is also known for its thriving nightlife and street markets.

 Homes here can be pricey, but may be worth it for all the conveniences.
 There are also a couple of choices for serviced apartments.

 Affluent areas in Kuala Lumpur

-Damansara Heights is a highly popular choice for expats as it is close to Bangsar, Mid Valley, KL Sentral, and still only 15 minutes outside of KLCC.
-Damansara is home to a wealthy local community as well.
-It contains a few international schools and some quaint neighbourhood cafes and restaurants.
+Damansara Heights is a highly popular choice for expats, only 15 minutes outside of KLCC.
+This area is home to a wealthy local community as well.
+It offers a number of international schools and some quaint neighbourhood cafes and restaurants.
 Most shopping is done in nearby Bangsar, about a five-minute drive away.

-Sri Hartamas is located very close to Mont Kiara and is ideal for expat singles, couples and families wanting the conveniences of Mont Kiara amenities, yet a removed living atmosphere.
-Homes are on the higher end but include condos, townhouses and semi-detached houses, as well as serviced apartment complexes.
-Shopping centres are convenient and the restaurants are cozy and intimate and offer a wide range of cuisine.
+Sri Hartamas is located very close to Mont Kiara and is ideal for expat singles, as well as couples and families wanting the conveniences of Mont Kiara amenities along with an exclusive atmosphere.
+Homes are on the higher end and include condos, townhouses and semi-detached houses, as well as serviced apartment complexes.
+Shopping centres are conveniently located and the restaurants here are cosy and intimate and offer a wide range of cuisine.